[Skip to Content]

 Be On Time

-Report to the District Attorney’s Office on the day and time listed on the subpoena.
+Victims and Witnesses of adult offenders should report to the District Attorney’s Office located on the 5th floor of the Services Center the day and time listed on the subpoena.
 If the subpoena has a number for you to call please call on the date requested and you will be told when to report.
 By requesting you to call, the Assistant District Attorney assigned to the case will try to coordinate the witnesses in the case to report only on the day you are needed for court.

 Courtroom Procedure

-A fundamental rule in a criminal case is that both the prosecution and the defense have the opportunity to question the witnesses.
+A fundamental rule in a case is that both the prosecution and the defense have the opportunity to question the witnesses.
 When the Assistant District Attorney calls upon you to testify, he or she will question you as to the specific facts within your knowledge.
 After this direct examination is completed, the defense attorney will have the opportunity to ask you questions relating to the same facts.
 This is called cross-examination.
 Questions asked by both sides are directed toward achieving one goal to determine the truth in the case.
 Don’t let cross-examination upset you.
-It may appear at times that the defense attorney is trying to contradict you, but he or she has the right to test your memory and knowledge of the relevant facts in order that the judge and jury can properly regard your testimony.

 Appearance And Attitude